Lakehouse Job History

 - Supports searching by status

-- setup: SQL initialization phase, including operations such as compilation and optimization
+- Initializing: SQL initialization phase, including operations such as compilation and optimization

-- resuming_cluster: Waiting for vc to start, if it takes a long time, please contact technical support
+- Cluster Starting: Waiting for the Virtual Cluster to start.
+If it takes a long time to start, please contact technical support

-- queued: Job is queued waiting for resources, if it takes a long time, check if vc resources are fully occupied, consider expanding vc
+- Queued: Job is queued waiting for resources.
+If it takes a long time, check whether the Virtual Cluster resources are fully occupied and consider scaling up the Virtual Cluster

-- running: SQL data processing time, you can click on diagnostics to view the time taken by each operator
+- Running: SQL data processing time.
+You can click into diagnostics to view the time taken by each operator

-- finish: Job has ended, some jobs may have a cleanup process in this stage, which can take time
+- Succeeded: Job has ended.
+Some jobs may have a cleanup process at this stage, which can take time

 - Supports filtering by duration